 \subsubsection{Model generality}

-We examine here LithoNet's range of applicability.
+Here we examine LithoNet's range of applicability.
 The image pair in the top row of Fig. \ref{fig:model_gerality} shows that, in an open area, the general fabrication process typically produces a metal line wider than its layout design, as highlighted by the red rectangle.
-The predicted image shown in the bottom row of Fig. \ref{fig:model_gerality} tells that LithoNet learns the shape correspondence between paired training images, so it predicts a wider line in an open area and a narrower one in between two neighboring lines.
-In addition, the highlighted regions in Fig. \ref{fig:MSboarderbehave} demonstrate that at image borders the predictions by LithoNet are different from the ground-truths.
-This is because, at image borders the shape deformations due to the lithography and etching processes behalf differently from those in non-border regions, but LithoNet treats them regularly.
-For example, LithoNet regards a line reaching a patch boarder should extend to the adjacent patch rather than shrink from the boarder.
-Such border effects can be easily handled by collecting enough training data at image borders along with an additional label signifying whether a region is a border one.
+The predicted image shown in the bottom row of Fig. \ref{fig:model_gerality} demonstrates that LithoNet learns the shape correspondence between paired training images, so it predicts a wider line in an open area and a narrower one in between two neighboring lines.
 Consequently, LithoNet can be expected to forecast fabrication results as long as a large enough amount of training data is given.

-Finally, we design another experiment to show that LithoNet can well learn the "necking" and "rounding" effects that usually occur in IC fabrication, as highlighted by red rectangles in Fig. \ref{fig:neckingrounding}(a) and indicated by the red and blue arrows in Fig. \ref{fig:neckingrounding}(b).
+We also design another experiment to show that LithoNet can learn the ``necking" and ``rounding" effects that usually occur in IC fabrication, as highlighted by red rectangles in Fig. \ref{fig:neckingrounding}(a) and indicated by the red and blue arrows in Fig. \ref{fig:neckingrounding}(b).
 Necking is a high-risk pattern caused by either a tip-to-line or a line-end too close to another line on the layout design.
 As illustrated in Fig. \ref{fig:neckingrounding}(b), such situations may result in a line narrower than designed after fabrication.
-Hence, this experiment set evidences again that a well-trained LithoNet is capable of mimicking the semiconductor lithography and etching procedures.
+Hence, this experiment set provides further evidence that a well-trained LithoNet is capable of mimicking the semiconductor lithography and etch processes.